unjs/unstorage/README.md

 ### `fs` (node)

-Maps data to real filesystem using directory structure for nested keys.
+Maps data to the real filesystem using directory structure for nested keys.
 Supports watching using [chokidar](https://github.com/paulmillr/chokidar).

 This driver implements meta for each key including `mtime` (last modified time), `atime` (last access time), and `size` (file size) using `fs.stat`.